canonical/open-documentation-academy/snapcraft/how-to/quickstart/how-snapcraft-builds-a-snap.md

 <h3 id='heading--definitions'>Main definitions inside snapcraft.yaml</h3>

 There is no one way for how a snap ought to be assembled.
 However, most `snapcraft.yaml` files have the same common elements, including a number of mandatory declarations.
+To learn more about the supported keys, including which ones one are mandatory or optional, please refer to the [Snapcraft.yaml schema](/t/snapcraft-yaml-schema/4276).

-Below is a short list of these keys, which will be further explained in the Examples sections later in the tutorial.
+Below is a short list of these keys, which will be further explained in the Examples sections later in the tutorial:
 * **Metadata** - describes the snap functionality and provides identifiers by which the snap can be cataloged and searched in the Snap Store.
 * **Security confinement** - describes the level of security of the snap.
 * **Base** - describes which set of libraries the snap will use for its functionality.
 The base also defines the operating system version for the snap build instance in the virtual machine or container launched by Snapcraft.
 For instance, base: core18 means that Snapcraft will launch an Ubuntu 18.04 virtual machine or container, the set of tools and libraries used inside the snap will originate from the Ubuntu 18.04 repository archives, and the snap applications will “think” they are running on top of an Ubuntu 18.04 system, regardless of what the actual underlying Linux distribution is.